Why live in Stavanger?

 From the Gladmat-festival in Stavanger

-The food city of Stavanger offers world-class culinary experiences, based on short-distance ingredients.
-Stavanger is actually one of the few Norwegian cities with several Michelin Stars restaurants, RE-NAA, and Sabi Omakase.
-In addition, restaurants such as Tango, Söl, and K2 have received distinctíons from Michelin.
+The food city of Stavanger offers world-class culinary experiences, based on local ingredients.
+Stavanger is actually one of the few Norwegian cities with several Michelin Stars restaurants, RE-NAA, K2 and Sabi Omakase.
+In addition, restaurants such as Tango, Söl, Sabi Enso, Bellies and Bravo have received distinctíons from Michelin.

 We are fortunate enough to have talented chefs and food experts in abundance.
 More than a few national and international food enthusiasts point to Stavanger as the culinary region of Norway.
 We are also the host of the Nordic´s largest food festival, Gladmat.